My shopping cart

 Your cart is currently empty.Continue Shopping

 As audiophiles, the act of discovering new music and listening to old favorites is at our core but let's face it, we all get excited as a kid on Christmas morning with the audio playback gear too!
 This is especially true with newly delivered components and electronics that enter our homes.
-The anticipation starts from the time of XYZ-gear purchase, to delivery, through installation right up to the point you get to sit for a first listen.
+The anticipation starts during our HiFi gear research until the time of XYZ-gear purchase, to delivery, through installation right up to the point you get to sit for a first listen.
 When it's finally time to grab that remote control and ease the volume up, sometimes an audiophile may be met with silence.
 "DAMN! what's wrong now???!!!" has likely been muttered or shouted by just a few audiophiles over the years.

-With the popularity of "computer audio" in all its forms; from digital music streamers to music servers to DAC's and every kind of imaginable Ethernet network isolation/transport-path signal cleaning Doo-Dad available for audiophiles, what is initially sold as an easy solution for computer/digital audio can very quickly become a computer audio network headache when attempting to connect everything together.
+With the popularity of "computer audio" in all its forms; from digital music streamers to music servers to DAC's and every kind of imaginable Ethernet network isolation/transport-path signal cleaning Doo-Dad available for audiophiles, what is initially sold as an easy solution for computer/digital audio playback can very quickly become a computer audio network headache when attempting to connect everything together.

 What I'm hoping to assist with in this blog post is to help other audiophiles in their efforts to do some initial and linear troubleshooting of Ethernet connectivity when things go wrong or wonky in their computer audio setups.
 Since the introduction of our Avanti Audio Vivace CAT7 Ethernet cables earlier this year in 2021, I've been contacted by a few frustrated customers once they receive their new Ethernet cable(s) from me, get them installed in their system and have been met with the excitement-killing silence mentioned above.

-In each instance when a customer has contacted me with a note stating something like: "Hey Mike, super nice-looking cable, but it doesn't work in my system" and after I hop on a call with them to help troubleshoot the issue, the problems have all been found to be with the sundry gear/electronics/Doo-Dads within their systems and not the Ethernet cable itself.
-There are obviously myriad of things that can go wrong in computer/digital audio setups but generally speaking if the electronic components themselves are healthy (are "known good" & operated just fine previously, etc.) and the Ethernet cable integrity hasn't been compromised, there's really only a handful of things that might be causing issues when it comes to Ethernet connectivity.
+In each instance when a customer has contacted me with a note stating something like: "Hey Mike, super nice-looking cable, but it doesn't work in my system" and after I hop on a call with them to help troubleshoot the issue, the problems have all been found to be with the sundry network gear/electronics/Doo-Dads within their systems and not the Ethernet cable itself.
+There are obviously myriad of things that can go wrong in computer/digital audio setups but generally speaking if the electronic components themselves are healthy (are "known good" & operated just fine previously, etc.) and the Ethernet cable integrity hasn't been compromised, there's really only a small handful of things that might be causing issues when it comes to Ethernet connectivity.

 Having spent many years as a Network Engineer involved in building, troubleshooting and managing a very large mesh of Ethernet networks and connected equipment for a large Fortune 500 company, I learned a little about what can make or break an Ethernet network.
 The network gear that I worked with over that time were mostly all enterprise-class Cisco and Juniper branded Ethernet Switches and Routers which are usually not found in home audio networks but the concept of IP networking is identical.
 Luckily the vast majority of residential computer audio Ethernet networks and connected gear are comparatively simple in design and easy enough to troubleshoot even for those that are not especially tech-savvy.